Serangoon Garden: Attractions

 The food and beverage outlets are located in the estate's central area.
 Serangoon Garden Circus is at the centre of the estate.
 In this vicinity, there are cafés, restaurants, coffee shops, fast food restaurants and a shopping mall.

 All the roads radiate from the circus, and the houses are located within walking distance.
 The estate has a tennis and squash centre at Burghley Drive.
 At Kensington Park Road, there is a country club known as Serangoon Gardens Country Club.
 Although the Country Club serves its in-house members, members of the public can also enjoy delicious food such as cantonese cuisine - Swatow Garden - which serves popular Hong Kong Dim Sum and dishes.

+Education

+The International French School of Singapore is in Serangoon Gardens.
+A French community developed around the school.
+This community had developed by 2010.

 Amenities

 Situated behind Maju Avenue is Paramount Building which was developed as Serangoon Garden Village in 2001.
 A new small shopping mall called MyVillage has opened in its place with NTUC FairPrice Finest and a branch of DBS Bank as its anchor tenants.